1. Why did we form a separate society (RemoteDX Inc)?

 QHUG was set up by Branch 50 NZART (Wellington Amateur Radio Club Inc) to manage and develop the former RNZ receiving station at Makara, west of Wellington.
 It was always known there would be a limited lifetime (the site was earmarked for a wind farm, now fully operational).

 Branch 50 NZART was incorporated to permit QHUG to enter into rental agreements, and to protect club members from legal liability.
-Forming a separate society and winding-down QHUG has removed that responsibility from WARC Inc (Branch 50 NZART).
+Forming a separate society and winding-down QHUG removed that responsibility from WARC Inc and WARC has since been disestablished as a separte incorporated society and is now simply an NZART branch again (Branch 50 NZART).

 A not-for-profit incorporated society offers legal protection for members and discretion in the activities it undertakes and how it conducts its business.
 The Constitution is written in such a way that it should also be zero-rated for tax purposes.
 An incorporated society requires 15 members, which was comfortably met from amateur operators around the region (from all local branches).